 Growing up, I have always felt different from my peers (not that I am any better as a human).
 It is something that I have learned to accept and use as an asset.

 9- Work is very important to me.
 It adds to the sense of purpose in my life, and I truly enjoy a job well done.

 Ever since my first near-death experience, I have dedicated myself to helping others in an impactful way.

 activity < productivity

 My ADHD allows me to get a lot done throughout the day.
-Though I get my work done on time, I know that there is a better way increase the quality of my work.
-I am learning to manage my time better and reduce my to-do list per day, so that I can increase the quality of my work.
+Though I get my work done on time, I know that there is a better way to increase the quality of my work.
+I am learning to manage my time better and reduce my to-do list per day so that I can increase the quality of my work.

 thrive in chaos